lauracosgrove/p8105_final-project/report.md

 Then, we calculated the ratio of length of ICU stay to length of total hospital stay.
 We found that there were proportions that were greater than 1, which is further evidence that possible flaws exist within the data.
 While we recognize the importance of noting and acknowledging these potential errors, for the purpose of this project we filtered out the proportions greater than one.

 Next, we considered the relationship between patient demographic characteristics and this proportion.
 The proportion of length of ICU stay to length of total hospital stay did not show any notable results when considering insurance type, ethnicity, or marital status.
 However, we found an interesting association between this proportion and patient admission type, specifically according to mortality outcome.
+Our analysis indicated that unfortunately, nearly all newborns who spent the entirety of the their hospital stay in the ICU resulted in mortalities.
+In contrast, approximately 75% newborns who were eventually discharged had proportions of ICU stays less than or equal to 0.5.
 These results are depicted below:

 ![](report_files/figure-markdown_github/unnamed-chunk-10-1.png)

-The boxplots above

 **Include top 10 diagnoses associated with death**